archesproject/arches/README.md

 #### Release Cycle

-Our general release cycle will typically be a functional release (either major if there are backward incompatible changes or minor, if there are not) every 6 months.
+Our general release cycle will typically be a functional release (either major if there are backward incompatible changes or minor, if there are not) every 9 months.
 Each functional release will typically be followed by one or more patch releases.
 See [semver.org](https://semver.org/) for version numbering.

 -   Functional releases will usually introduce new functionality to the application, but could also include styling updates, enhancements to the UX, bug fixes, and performance improvements.
 -   Patch releases are really only concerned with fixing any bugs related to the previous release or any other issues not yet addressed

 #### Support for previous releases

-- Stable releases will be supported with patch releases for at least 18 months.
-Typically the stable release will be the second or third minor release of a major release.
+- LTS (Long Term Support) releases will be maintained with patch releases for at least 27 months.
+Typically an LTS release will be the second minor release following a major release.
-- Functional releases (with the exception of stable releases) will be supported only until the next functional release.
+- Feature releases (with the exception of stable releases) will be supported only until the next feature release.
 After that users are expected to upgrade to the latest release on [pypi.python.org](https://pypi.python.org/pypi/arches)

 #### Feature roadmap